Brio Beardscape v2 · โ˜… 4.3 Recommended Check price on Amazon →

 Why you should trust this review

-I have kept a styled fade beard for about 4 years and a full beard for the 5 years before that.
-I rotate trimmers regularly and have owned a Wahl Lithium Stainless, a Braun Series 9, and now the Brio Beardscape v2.
-The Beardscape v2 reviewed here was bought at retail from Amazon in October 2025 for $79.99.
+I have kept a styled fade beard for about four years, and a full beard for the five years before that.
+I rotate through trimmers and have owned a Wahl Lithium Stainless, a Braun Series 9, and now this Brio Beardscape v2.
+I bought the Beardscape at retail.
 Brio did not provide the unit.
+Because Brio is a smaller brand than Wahl or Braun, its owners tend to be barbers and beard hobbyists who specifically want a sculpting tool, and after seven months I understand why that loyal niche exists.

 Who should buy the Brio Beardscape v2?